Editorial advisory

 Water Verdict

-Mecklenburg County receives a good water quality assessment with a grade of A and a score of 71.9 out of 100.
+Mecklenburg County, North Carolina receives a good water quality assessment with a grade of A and a score of 71.9 out of 100.
 While the water supply is generally safe, occasional monitoring gaps or minor contaminant detections may occur.
+The county's primary USGS gauge drains roughly 92 square miles of upstream watershed, giving local source waters a regional footprint.
+At the most recent USGS reading, local streamflow was below its historical mean at 7.7% — worth watching in drier seasons.

 Violation Context

-Mecklenburg County has recorded 1 health-based violation, meaning the water system experienced at least one exceedance of federal contaminant limits or treatment requirements.
+EPA SDWIS records for Mecklenburg County, North Carolina show 1 health-based violation, meaning a water system experienced at least one exceedance of federal contaminant limits or treatment requirements.
 At 0.1 violations per 100,000 people served, this rate is relatively low compared to many U.S. counties.
+This compliance record sits alongside an unusually deep monitoring archive: 10,325 water-quality results have been logged across the county in the EPA Water Quality Portal over the past five years.

 Consumer Guidance